 My bike was stolen – Now what?

-If your bike goes missing, mark it as lost or stolen on BikeIndex.org to notify the entire Bike Index community.
+If your bike goes missing, mark it as lost or stolen on BikeIndex.org so if anyone finds your bike and searches it on Bike Index, they can contact you with its whereabouts.
 Don’t forget to report stolen bicycles to police (online or by phone at 780-423-4567) too.

 My stolen bike is listed for sale online!